Public should flag concerns about vulnerable people like Annie Ee to authorities: Desmond Lee

 He was responding to a question by Member of Parliament Dr Lily Neo about whether the death of Annie Ee could have been prevented by providing more assistance to people with intellectual disabilities.

 "In this particular instance, we are referring to a case of a person with intellectual disability who went out to work, who went to find employment for herself and to look after herself.
-And the importance of having legislation to protect such persons cannot be further emphasised," he said.
+The importance of having legislation to protect such persons cannot be further emphasised," he said.

 Mr Lee said there is also the upcoming Vulnerable Adults Bill which will allow the authorities to intervene to protect individuals with physical or mental disabilities, and who cannot protect themselves.